 By Ryan Orwig, Founder of STATMed Learning

-How much of your study time is dedicated to “reviewing,” “re-reading,” or “looking over” material you have already studied?
+Are you trying to improve your med school grades?
+Think about this: how much of your study time is dedicated to “reviewing,” “re-reading,” or “looking over” material you have already studied?
 How much do you value “reviewing” content multiple times before the test?

 If you are unhappy with the fruits of your study labor, the answer is probably “TOO MUCH.”

 Because REVIEWING is BAD.
 By “bad” I mean it is one of the lowest yield ways we spend time studying.

 After your initial study experience, which likely involves watching lectures and reading the material once, or simply reading the material once (if lectures are not a factor), your next experience should include ATTEMPTING RETRIEVAL instead of engaging in PASSIVE REVIEW.